• Skip to primary navigation

 • Limited support for hotel and travel expenses (for in-person attendees) during the International Symposium

-• Optional virtual registration for the International Alliance’s conferences
+• Optional virtual registration for the International Alliance’s Alliance Meeting and Allied Professionals Forum (including ALS/MND Connect), and the virtual Poster Hall

 But the benefits extend beyond the event itself.
 You’ll become part of a supportive community dedicated to driving progress in ALS/MND research and advocacy.